coldfix/vim-blockcomment/README.markdown

 ### Current status

-The plugin is currently under heavy development and neither thoroughly tested nor stable.
+Currently, the plugin is under development and neither thoroughly tested nor stable.